ahmedeltawel/commonroad-interactive-scenarios/README.md

 Follow `tutorial/1_tutorial_scenario_simulation.ipynb` to learn how to simulate interactive scenarios without ego vehicle, with plugged-in motion planners, and with given solution trajectories.
 Additionally, a minimal example python script is provided at `tutorial/minimal_example.py`.

-## Examples
+## Example

-Below, we compare a selection of scenarios.
 The `Main` and `Secondary` plots show the scenario with and without the ego vehicle, respectively.

 <img src="outputs/gifs/README/USA_US101-26_2_I-1.gif" alt="USA_US101-26_2_I-1" style="zoom:80%;" />